tianle91/tianle91.github.io/_posts/2022-07-26-New Final Final 2 Copy Ideas In Version Control.md

 ---

 # New Final Final (2) Copy: Ideas in Version Control
 There comes a time in every project when one has to come to terms with the mess that they have made.
-The number of files are sprawling and each of them claims to be the most recent version and somehow none of them has exactly what you need.
+The number of files is increasing, and each file claims to be the most recent version and somehow none of them has exactly what you need.
 What exactly happened here?

 ![frustrating names](/assets/posts/2022-07-26/01_frustrating_names.jpg)

 You ask a software developer and turns out you need this thing called “Version Control”.
 Right before your friend started saying “Git”, you muted the chat — the best course of action IMO.
 However, the idea seems useful.
-There are so many versions and it would certainly make sense to control them... whatever that means.
+There are so many versions, and it would certainly make sense to control them... whatever that means.

 ## What’s Version Control anyway?
-We want to track changes in a document or project in a sequential way.
+We want to track changes in a document or project sequentially.
 One way of creating a sequence can be achieved by sorting the files by “Date Modified”, which reveals that the top-most file is the most recently modified one.

 ![sort by modified](/assets/posts/2022-07-26/02_sort_by_modified.jpg)